Farama-Foundation/MO-Gymnasium/README.md

 [![MO-Gym Demo in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/LucasAlegre/mo-gym/blob/main/mo_gym_demo.ipynb)
 You can also check more examples in this colab notebook!

+[MORL-Baselines](https://github.com/LucasAlegre/morl-baselines) is a repository containing various implementations of multi-objective reinforcement learning algorithms.
+It relies on the MO-Gymnasium API and shows various examples of the usage of wrappers and environments.

 ## Environments

 | Env                                                                                                                                                      | Obs/Action spaces                   | Objectives                                                    | Description                                                                                                                                                                                                                                                                                                |